Jidetireni/MERN-Docker-Compose/README.md

 # MERN Stack Docker Setup

-This repository is forked from [text](https://github.com/balavi7/MERN-Docker-Compose.git).
+This repository is forked from this [repo](https://github.com/balavi7/MERN-Docker-Compose.git).
-I added my Dockerfiles to the frontend and backend, Docker compose file and add a makefile to it for better usage MERN (MongoDB, Express, React, Node.js) stack application.
+I added my Dockerfiles to the frontend and backend, Docker compose file and add a makefile to it for better usage.
+MERN (MongoDB, Express, React, Node.js) stack application.
 The setup includes Docker containers for the frontend, backend, and MongoDB services, along with a Docker network and volume configuration.